emberjs/rfcs/text/0625-helper-managers.md

 user.

 This hook is _not_ autotracked - changes to tracked values used within this hook will _not_ result in a call to any of the other lifecycle hooks.
+This is because it is unclear what should happen if it invalidates, and rather than make a decision at this point, the initial API is aiming to allow as much expressivity as possible.
+This could change in the future with changes to capabilities and their behaviors.

 If users do want to autotrack some values used during construction, they can either create the instance of the helper in `runEffect` or `getValue`, or they can use the `cache` API to autotrack the `createHelper` hook themselves.
 This provides maximum flexibility and expressiveness to manager authors.

 This hook has the following timing semantics: